How wine stained my life.

 The next challenge was very much like another start-up, but with an intriguing twist.
 Southbrook’s owners had decided to move their 14-year-old winery operation, from off the beaten wine path north of Toronto, to the heart of the action in Niagara-on-the-Lake.
 The winemaker was hired, a vineyard was purchased and an architect was selected.
 The role that I was offered included the responsibility for marketing, sales and hospitality.
 But first, we had to re-brand and re-position from the old farm-based winery, and design and build the new, contemporary hospitality building.

 The re-branding process was a joy.
-I initiated the search for our creative partners and Messenger of Toronto was our choice.
+I initiated the search for a creative partner, and Messenger of Toronto was our choice.
 Along with Messenger principal Laura Wills, I led our management team through a process that helped us get a clear grasp of the “personality” of the new Southbrook.
-A clear creative brief and a sincere respect for the talents and contributions of our designers resulted in gorgeous, award-winning packaging, consistent interior finishes and point of sale materials, as well as a content-rich and customer-friendly website.
+A well-defined creative brief and a sincere respect for the talents and contributions of our designers resulted in gorgeous, award-winning packaging, consistent interior finishes and point of sale materials, as well as a content-rich and customer-friendly website.
+Have a look.

 To underline our customer-centricity, I created a new title for myself – Director of Customer Experience – that was, at the time, the only such title in the Ontario wine industry.
 (It’s been copied since – but imitation is the sincerest form of flattery!)